Glossary

 CTR: Acronym: Click Through Rate CTR is the percentage of people who click on your ad.
 The number of clicks that your ad receives divided by the number of times your ad is shown: clicks ÷ impressions = CTR.
 For example, if you had 5 clicks and 100 impressions, then your CTR would be 5%.

-CSI: Acronym: Customer Satisfaction Index is a versatile analytical tool for measuring customer satisfaction with a product, service or company.
+CSI: Acronym: Customer Satisfaction Index is a analytical tool for measuring customer satisfaction with a product, service or company.
 It offers help in finding reasons for customer satisfaction or dissatisfaction.

 Customer Experience: CX: Customer Experience, also known as CX, is your customers’ holistic perception of their experience with your business or brand.
 CX is the result of every interaction a customer has with your business, from navigating the website to talking to customer service and receiving the product/service they bought from you.
-Everything you do impacts your customers’ perception and their decision to keep coming back or not—so a great customer experience is your key to success.

 Digital Advertising: Digital Advertising refers to marketing through online channels, such as websites, streaming content, and more.
 Digital ads span media formats, including text, image, audio, and video.